yuriy-chumak/ol/README.md

 The following breaking changes have been added as part of 2.7 version:
 * ❗ internal type names are changed (type codes are NOT changed).
   please, don't use internal type names in your code, use predicates instead
-  * `type-string-displatch` type name changed to `type-superstring` (the old name caused confusing)️
+  * `type-string-displatch` type name changed to `type-superstring` (the old name caused confusions)️
     * you shoud use `string?` predicate to check the string,
-    * if you want to use older name, add `(define type-string-displatch type-superstring)` as compat layer
+    * if you want to use older name, add `(define type-string-displatch type-superstring)` as a compat layer
   * `type-enum+` changed to `type-value+` (accent on integer as a value)
   * `type-enum-` changed to `type-value-` (same)
   * `type-int+` changed to `type-integer+` (the fewer name trancations, the better)
   * `type-int-` changed to `type-integer-` (same)
 * ❗ `values` with an empty argument list now returns *#false* instead of the string "no vals"
-* ❗ `sqlite:value` no longer returns the result of *sqlite3_changes()* but simply *#false* if nothing was returned
-  * use the "RETURNING" statement with INSERT and UPDATE if you want to return something.
 * ❗ Welcome invitation changed
 * ❗ `procedure?` made r7rs compatible (will now return *#false* for ff's)
 * ❗ arity errors changed (made more clear and descriptive)

+Important external libraries changes:
+* ❗ `sqlite:value` no longer returns the result of *sqlite3_changes()* but simply *#false* if nothing was returned
+  * use the "RETURNING" statement with INSERT and UPDATE if you want to return something.

 R<sup>7</sup>RS DIFFERENCES